First aid for injured Owls and birds of prey

 Before doing anything with deserted chick you need to check the following things:

-Is the chick obviously injured?
-If yes, refer to left
+- Is the chick obviously injured?
+If yes, refer to above.

 If the answer to both questions is 'No', then just walk away quietly and let nature take its course.